Dry, Soaked, or Submerged Concrete — SET-3G Adhesive Allows Anchoring in Any Condition

 Author: Chris Johnson

-Chris is a North Carolina–registered professional engineer who graduated from NC State in 2006 with a degree in civil engineering.
-He is a field engineer who loves to help other engineers with questions about concrete anchorage, fiber-reinforced polymers (FRP), cold-formed steel, and structural steel solutions.
-Before joining Simpson Strong-Tie in 2019, Chris was a design engineer for 13 years working on a variety of commercial, residential, and industrial projects all over the southeastern US.
+Chris is a registered professional engineer in the state of North Carolina who graduated from NC State in 2006 with a degree in civil engineering.
+He is a field engineer who loves to help other engineers with questions about concrete anchorage, fiber reinforced polymers (FRP), cold-formed steel and structural steel solutions.
+Before joining Simpson Strong-Tie in 2019, Chris was a design engineer for 13 years working on a variety of commercial, residential and industrial projects all over the Southeastern region.

 Leave a Reply